Combining interests: Steinkes marry habitat restoration with farming

-As the couple was considering getting into farming, Ashly and Stacy were discussing what could be done to help small towns thrive like they were when they were growing up.
+As the couple considered getting into farming, Ashly and Stacy discussed what could be done to help small towns thrive like they were when they were growing up.

 “We were talking about when these communities were at their best, what made these small towns vibrant and how we could help bring that back,” Ashly said.
 “It seemed to us, it was when we had all these small farms.
 We thought, ‘How do we bring that back?’
 We decided to start a small farm.”

-In January 2014, the Steinkes started Sedge Wood Farms southeast of Cornell, where they graze British White Park beef cattle they direct-market to consumers.
+In January 2014, the Steinkes started Sedge Wood Farms southeast of Cornell, where they graze beef cattle they direct-market to consumers.
 The Steinkes’ newest venture is running an Airbnb vacation rental from one of the farmhouses that came with the property.

 Ashly said the vacation rental is another way the couple is trying to use their farm to support local communities, as they are hoping to provide visitors to the Barn on Stoney Hill — a wedding barn five miles down the road — with another option for a place to stay while they are in town.
 The vacation rental was finished in January.
 So far, they’ve had one guest and several friends stay in the house.
 Ashly said they have 55 dates already booked for the summer.